bespinian/blog/content/posts/jms-to-kafka-the-galactic-transition-chronicles/index.md

 ## The Legacy of JMS
 In the galaxy of data and messages, the first system, JMS (Jedi Messaging Service), had long governed interstellar communications.
 Reliable and steadfast, much like the protocol droid C-3PO, JMS had served diligently, ensuring messages traversed the vast expanses of network architectures.
-Yet, as the galaxy's data needs expanded exponentially, JMS's limitations became more evident, reminiscent of an ancient protocol struggling in a rapidly evolving galaxy.
+Yet, as the galaxy's data needs to be expanded exponentially, JMS's limitations became more evident, reminiscent of an ancient protocol struggling in a rapidly evolving galaxy.

 ## The Rise of Kafka
 Enter Kafka, a nimble and agile system, quickly rising as a new hope within the Rebellion.